Getting your Trinity Audio player ready...

 The terrain of the landscape unfolded on the holographic table.

-Our characters stood on black sand.
-Distinguishable hexagonal rocks protruded from the mountainside behind us.
-On our right side, off in the distance, purple ocean waves crashed against the rocks on the beach.
+Our characters huddled on black sand as hexagonal rocks jutted from the mountainside.
+Off to the right, in the distance, purple ocean waves crashed against the beach’s scattered rocks.

-I took a quick stock of my character.
-I suspected from our previous session that the beginning of this one was going to be hellish.
-It was habit for me to start thinking of a way to solve a problem before there was one.
+I took a quick tally of my stats.
+I suspected from our previous session that this outing was going to be hellish.
+Habit made me a very cautious player, ready to solve problems before they even unfolded.

 GM